 National Emission Standards for Hazardous Air Pollutants for Stationary Reciprocating Internal Combustion Engines, 40 C.F.R.
-Part 63, Subpart ZZZZ is applicable to the emergency engines listed above.
-The units are considered existing, emergency stationary reciprocating internal combustion engines at an area HAP source and are not subject to New Source Performance Standards regulations.
+Part 63, Subpart ZZZZ is applicable to the emergency engine listed above.
+The unit is considered existing, emergency stationary reciprocating internal combustion engine at an area HAP source and is not subject to New Source Performance Standards regulations.
 EPA's August 9, 2010 memo (Guidance Regarding Definition of Residential, Commercial, and Institutional Emergency Stationary RICE in the NESHAP for Stationary RICE) specifically does not exempt these units from the federal requirements.
 [40 C.F.R. § 63.6585]